vishmaycode/wordgame/README.md

-# Daily Wordle
+# Wordster (wordle clone)

-### This is a daily wordle app created using Vite + React + Typescript
+### This is a Wordster app created using Vite + React + Typescript

+#### Working
-#### It does not have a backend, the words are stored in a list and the logic to get a unique word daily is just to compare the number of days since a fixed date with the index of the word in the wordlist.
+ - It does not have a backend, the words are stored in a list
+ - (Daily) and the logic to get a unique word daily is just to compare the number of days since a fixed date with the index of the word in the wordlist.

 ### Instrunctions